andriipalchik/todo-app/README.md

 Task manager

-I'm a person who passionate about my own productivity.
+I'm a person who's passionate about my own productivity.
 I want to manage my tasks and projects more effectively.
 I need a simple tool that supports me in controlling my task flow.
 Functional requirements

 ★ I want to be able to create/update/delete projects ✔